 What Problem Does Low-Code Solve?

 The pressure on IT organizations to deliver innovative solutions keeps magnifying.
 However, only a small group of top-tier companies have the financial and human resources to meet the market demand for speed with traditional development.
 Most companies are buried under enormous backlogs, struggling to hire sufficiently qualified staff, and they are continuously asked to do more with less.
 In addition, if there’s one thing the pandemic taught us it’s that the agility to adapt to new and unpredictable demands is crucial for business survival.

 Because low-code dramatically reduces the complexity of software development, companies of any size that adopt this approach have the power to increase developer productivity and speed.
 It elevates the value of developers, enabling agile teams to draw on their understanding of how to create and maintain high-quality web and mobile applications while flexing their wings by trying new technology.
 With low-code, a UI/UX designer can do front-end development and a back-end developer can try prototyping a consumer app.

 Building software with low-code is the same as building software any other way.
 Unless you’re writing everything from scratch in machine code—and, no, assembly language doesn’t count—then you’re already taking shortcuts built on the work of others.

-With low-code, it’s all about the things you don’t have to do.
-Rather than hand-coding yet another user management system, dealing with the idiosyncrasies of the latest programming framework, or writing ten tests before a single line of your app’s code, you get straight to creating something new and valuable.
+Rather than hand-coding yet another user management system, dealing with the idiosyncrasies of the latest programming framework, or writing 10 tests before a single line of your app’s code, you get straight to creating something new and valuable.
 Why start new when these problems have already been solved and the patterns are well understood?